SpenceKonde/AVR-Guidance/README.md

 # Best Practices for AVRs in Arduino
 Poor programming practices are endemic to the Arduino community, and result in poor sketch performance, wasted flash/RAM, difficulty porting sketches to other parts.
 These can also make your code difficult for others to understand, for example if you post on the Arduino forus requesting assitance.
 These can also increase the liklihood of bugs that result in the MCU crashing or resetting, as well.
 For best results, read this guide **BEFORE** you write the sketch (this is not intended as a debugging guide, but rather a set of practices to reduce the need for debugging).

-It is recommended that all design be performed targeting *chips* not *boards* - this eases the process of moving from a general purpose development board to a custom produced board for your application - unless you're sure that your design will be a one-off, don't design to the specific quirks of the development board you happen to have.
+It is recommended that all design be performed targeting *chips* not *boards* - this eases the process of moving from a general purpose development board (like an Arduino board) to a custom produced board for your application - unless you're sure that your design will be a one-off, don't design to the specific quirks of the development board you happen to have.

 This guide applies to all AVR parts supported by Arduino via official board packages or third party hardware packages. (if you are the author of a third party hardware package that supports parts not listed, and want to be included on this list, please contact me).
 This does not cover the 16-bit XMEGA processors.